gravitational/teleport/docs/4.3/enterprise/sso/ssh_adfs.md

 The `attributes_to_roles` is used to map attributes to the Teleport roles you just created.
-In our situation, we are mapping the _"Group"_ attribute whose full name is `http://schemas.xmlsoap.org/claims/Group` with a value of _"teleadmins"_ to the _"admin"_ role.
-Groups with the value _"teleusers"_ is being mapped to the _"users"_ role.
+In our situation, we are mapping the _"Group"_ attribute whose full name is `http://schemas.xmlsoap.org/claims/Group` with a value of _"admins"_ to the _"admin"_ role.
+Groups with the value _"users"_ is being mapped to the _"users"_ role.

 ## Export the Signing Key